asyncapi/website/markdown/blog/2024-gsoc-wrap.md

 - For the first time, we had **4 ex-GSoC participants** return to the program as mentors, marking a significant milestone in building a cycle of mentorship and growth within our community.
 - We received an impressive **77 project proposals**, the most we've ever had in our GSoC journey.
 - Over **100 new contributors** joined our community from GSoC, showcasing the growing interest and engagement with AsyncAPI.
-- AsyncAPI proudly participated as an organization at the **GSoC Summit in San Francisco**, further showcasing our presence in the open-source ecosystem.
+- AsyncAPI not just proudly participated as an organization at the **GSoC Summit in San Francisco**, but had [Lukasz Gornicki](https://github.com/derberg) one of our community member delivering a lightning talk about the concept of fostering a system that guides GSoC contributors toward becoming maintainers with the support of mentors, which further showcases our commitment in strengthening the open-source ecosystem.

 We had a range of successful contributions that significantly advanced AsyncAPI projects such as: